The 2020 Democratic Primaries June Update

 Our index uses Artificial Intelligence (AI) so that we can track candidates as trained ‘entities’.

 Traditionally, tracking has relied on imprecise keyword searches or clunky Boolean strings.
 This has issues.
 For example, searching for ‘John Delaney’ as a key word would surface content not only about Rep. John Delaney, but also John Delaney, the Chief Executive Officer of the Football Association of Ireland.
 Previous coverage analysis, by other organisations, has relied on “a name appearing in a story” to count as a mention.
 This leads to inaccurate and incomplete research.

 An ‘entity’ can be any organisation, individual, location, or event.
 In this case we have trained our AI to recognise any time the Democratic candidates are mentioned.
 It understands context, synonyms, antonyms, and can disambiguate similar or identical keywords.
 This allows us to capture a much more complete picture of the candidates.
 For example, our AI registers if Sen. Bernie Sanders has been referred to, regardless of how he is referred to – be it “Sanders, Sen. Sanders, ‘Crazy Bernie’, United States Senator from Vermont, etc.”

 For more information on entities please see here.

 Using entities allows us to build the most complete image of a candidate’s coverage in the world.

-Signal is an apolitical, nonpartisan organisation.
+Signal AI is an apolitical, nonpartisan organisation.
 We research the primaries because they interest us, not in order to impact them.
 We are not responsible for how people use our work.

 Image Source: Cropped use of U.S. Senator Kamala Harris speaking with attendees at the 2019 National Forum on Wages and Working People hosted by the Center for the American Progress Action Fund and the SEIU at the Enclave in Las Vegas, Nevada (27 April 2019), by Gage Skidmore via flickr.com.